louishinohara/therAPPy/README.md

 * Integration Tests *
-There was difficulty understanding and writing a test that integrated the individual unit tests written and it was brought to a conclusion that the best way to do so was to have the app be ran in order to demonstrate the integration of the separate units in the application.
+There was difficulty understanding and writing a test that integrated the individual unit tests written and it was brought to a conclusion that the best way to do so was to have the app be run in order to demonstrate the integration of the separate units in the application.

 * OTHER NOTES *

-Here are the two github repostiries for our code for the first demo.
-They are in seperate files because we were unable to merge both projects due to compatibility issues. https://github.com/louishinohara/therAPPy_data_visualization https://github.com/scorrette/se-health-app
+Here are the two github repositories for our code for the first demo.
+They are in separate files because we were unable to merge both projects due to compatibility issues. https://github.com/louishinohara/therAPPy_data_visualization https://github.com/scorrette/se-health-app